 Infrastructure contributions have been calculated by pro rata comparison of the maximum additional GFA proposed under the Proposal for the subject site, compared to the total proposed additional GFA in the Camperdown Precinct.
-The Proposal represents 5.5% of the total residential GFA proposed for the Camperdown precinct.
+The Proposal represents 3.7% of the total residential GFA proposed for the Camperdown precinct.
 This percentage was checked against population growth and number of dwelling.
-The planning proposal represents 5.6% of precinct populations and 5.9% of precinct dwellings.